orassayag/node-vidly-deployment/README.md

 # Node Vidly Deployment

 Built in July 2018.
 REST API built using Node.js and JavaScript ES6 for renting movies from virtual movies library.
-Using libraries such as: bcrypt (For decrypting token), compression (Compress all the project data), eslint (Linting for better code), express (Rest calls and server CRUD management), fawn (2 face transaction), helmet (Secure the data), jsonwebtoken (Generate user authentication tokens), moment (Manager date times), mongoose (NoSQL Big data Database), winston (For logging into external log files), winston-mongodb (For logging into mongodb itself).
+Using libraries such as: bcrypt (For decrypting token), compression (Compress all the project data), eslint (Linting for better code), express (Rest calls and server CRUD management, fawn (2 face transaction), helmet (Secure the data), jsonwebtoken (Generate user authentication tokens), moment (Manager date times), mongoose (NoSQL Big data Database), winston (For logging into external log files), winston-mongodb (For logging into mongodb itself).
 Also, using jest and supertest for both unit and integration tests.

 ## Getting Started